-This statistic presents the most costly terrorist attacks worldwide as of 2014, by insured property losses.
-The terrorist attack on two hotels and Jewish center in Mumbai, India, on November 26, 2008 cost the insurance industry approximately 113 million U.S. dollars.
+This statistic presents the most costly terrorist attacks worldwide as of 2015, by insured property losses.
+The bomb explosion in the London financial district on October 4, 1992, cost the insurance industry approximately 900 million U.S. dollars.

 Terrorism insurance – additional information

 The most costly terrorist attack for the insurance industry until 2014 was the crash of hijacked airliners into World Trade Center and Pentagon on September 11, 2001, which incurred insured property losses of over 25 billion U.S. dollars.
 The total insured losses caused by man-made catastrophes globally amounted to 33.85 billion U.S. dollars in that year.
 Man-made disasters include, apart from terroristic attacks, major fires, explosions, aviation catastrophes, rail and maritime disasters, mining accidents or collapse of building or bridges.

 The risk of being exposed to terrorist attacks has led to the development of terrorism insurance, incorporating both insurance purchased by property owners to cover their potential losses and liabilities as well as health and life insurance purchased by individuals.